JUDGE THE ADS!

 the 2024 races for Ohio Supreme Court

-There are two other races for the Ohio Supreme Court:
+There are three races for the Ohio Supreme Court:

 • Justice Melody Stewart (D, incumbent) v.
 Justice Joe Deters (R, incumbent).
 Justice Deters chose to challenge Justice Stewart rather than running to retain his own seat, leaving an open seat.